fvargaspiedra/findtelligent/README.md

 		* Requests
 		* Urllib
 		* Whoosh
 	* Web server: Flask can run using a web server or as developer mode.
 If you want to install a fixed instance of Findtelligent API you must install a web server or use a hosting option.
-Flask documentation explain how to do it using Apache, Nginx, etc. [here](http://flask.pocoo.org/docs/0.12/deploying/#self-hosted-options).
+Flask documentation explains how to do it using Apache, Nginx, etc. [here](http://flask.pocoo.org/docs/0.12/deploying/#self-hosted-options).
 You can also consider use other hosting options like Heroku by following [these](http://flask.pocoo.org/docs/0.12/deploying/#hosted-options) instructions.

-* __Chrome Extension__: the Chrome Extension is still not publicly available on the Market Place because there is still no a fixed instance of the API.
+* __Chrome Extension__: the Chrome Extension is still not publicly available on the Market Place because there is still no a fixed public instance of the API.
 Then, in order to install the extension locally you'll need to follow [these](https://developer.chrome.com/extensions/getstarted#unpacked) instructions.

 How to use it?
 --------------